input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 having 1% of stake, then the adversary has full control over secret sharing.

-To overcome this problem, a number of shares for each stakeholder proportional to their stake is generated in `cardano-sl`.
+To overcome this problem, a number of shares for each stakeholder proportional to their stake is generated in Cardano SL.

 ## Randomness Generation Failure

-*Ouroboros* does not cover the situation when commitments cannot be recovered.
+The paper does not cover the situation when commitments cannot be recovered.
 However, a practical implementation should account for such scenarios.
-`cardano-sl` implementation uses a seed consisting of all zeroes if there are no commitments that could be recovered.
+Cardano SL implementation uses a seed consisting of all zeroes if there are no commitments that could be recovered.

 # Added Features